larry-lime/packet-trace-research/PTR-Documents/PTR-Notes.md

   - nullify
   - table
 - 'Table' mode requires an extra argument, 'mapfile' which points to a filename that will contain the mappings
+- Something of note: If a map file is specified and no triplets (subnet/netmask/xformmask) are specified in the command line, tpurify will read the map file and initialize the mapping table
+  - Does this mean that you can reuse the same map file for multiple anonymizations?

 #### Missing Options